IVSoftware/sort_specific_node/readme.md

 ***
 **Sort children of target node**

-This extension for `TreeNode` sorts its children according to the coparer function passed in as an argument.
+This extension for `TreeNode` sorts its children according to the comparer function passed in as an argument.

     public static void Sort(
         this TreeNode node,